-For example, a troubleshooting guide may be useful for addressing a common product issue that customers face.
+For example, a video troubleshooting guide may be useful for addressing a common product issue that customers face.
 An FAQ page, meanwhile, is better for clearing up questions about a service you provide.

 2. Put yourself in your readers' shoes.

-Writer bias occurs when your knowledge of a subject negatively impacts the content that you're writing.
+Writer bias occurs when your deep knowledge of a subject negatively impacts the content that you're writing.
 You assume that your readers share your understanding of a topic, so you don't explain things as clearly as you need to.
 This narrows your audience down to more advanced users who probably don't need as much help from your knowledge base content.

 3. Make sure all content offers a valuable solution.

 Another common mistake is forgetting the purpose of your knowledge base content and instead, using it as an opportunity to close a sale.
 You shouldn't be using tutorials to sell the benefits of your product.
 You can do that elsewhere on your website — but your knowledge base should be strictly informational.
 There shouldn't even be a slight undertone of selling.

 Each piece of content in your knowledge base must offer a real solution to its readers and directly address the problem — one at a time.
 By doing so, you show that you understand each customer's pain points and are giving them the means to resolve it.

 Get inspired by a great example of problem-centered knowledge base content by Lemlist, an outreach automation tool.
 The team puts customer success front and center and offers detailed tutorials on how to do X, accompanied by helpful tips users can enact to achieve higher reply rates.